piyush-kachhadiya/piyush-kachhadiya/README.md

 ## Projects

+### Now Optics

+[Nowoptics](https://www.nowoptics.com/) I was responsible to develop their entier website in NextJS Stack.
+My Eyelab and Stanton Optical are their brands, which are US's fastest growing, full-service retail optical centers.
+They continue to expand their retail footprint with nearly 300 corporate and franchise locations in 29 states while delivering easy and affordable eye care services.

+### Stanton Optical

+[Stantonoptical](https://www.stantonoptical.com/) Stanton Optical provids thousands of stylish frames at competitive and affordable prices.
+Their affiliated doctor network in-store also provides complete eye exams including a vision health check for a full-service experience.
+I was responsible to develop many modules in NextJS stack including implementing SEO features.
+I also performance tuned their website using Page Speed Insights and GTMetrix.
+They make about $20,000 in revenue monthly from their online website.

 ### WazifaMe

 [Wazifame](https://www.wazifame.com/) is a job portal targeted for candidates and employers located in Middle East and North Africa Region.
 I was resnposible to implement features such as authentication with Google, Linkedin, Photo Upload restrictions and Cropping.
 I was also primarily responsible to enhance website performance and implement best practices for technical SEO.